actiquest-dev/actiquest.github.io/modelstorage/modelstorage.md

 ### 3.1 Chunking & Hashing

-1.  **Chunk File**
+#### 3.1.1.
+Chunk File
 -   A client-side script divides the model file (e.g., `model_weights.bin`) into ~1 MB chunks.
-2.  **Hash Each Chunk**
+#### 3.1.2.
+Hash Each Chunk
 -   Compute a cryptographic hash (e.g., SHA-256) per chunk.
 Store these in a manifest (JSON or similar).
-3.  **Upload**
+#### 3.1.3.
+Upload
 -   For on-chain, each chunk is sent to a file canister with a reference ID.
 -   For off-chain, each chunk is uploaded to a decentralized storage layer.
-4.  **Record in Canister**
+#### 3.1.4.
+Record in Canister
 -   The manifest (list of chunk hashes + a global file hash) is stored in a “Model Registry” canister.
 -   Optionally store the entire chunk data in canister stable memory (if small enough).

 ### 3.2 Encryption (Optional)